AharonC-collab/facebook-chat-cleaner/README.md

 ## Features
 - **Bulk delete**: Removes all visible chats from your Messenger inbox automatically.
+- **Selective deletion**: Start deleting from any chat number in your inbox.
 - **Thread delete**: Deletes the currently open conversation if you are inside a thread.
 - **Fast**: Optimized for speed with minimal waits.
 - **Universal**: Works on both [messenger.com](https://www.messenger.com/) and [facebook.com/messages/](https://www.facebook.com/messages/).